JordyKingz/jordykingz/README.md

 ## Hello 👋, I'm Jordy!

-I'm a passionate developer, with a keen interest in blockchain technology, NFTs, and cyber security.
+I'm a passionate developer, with a keen interest in blockchain technology, DeFi, AI and cyber security.
 I love exploring new technologies and applying them to real-world problems.

 ### About Me